 - Heavy cream: This makes the filling rich and creamy.
 Use full-fat for best results.

 - Pumpkin pie spice: You can store-bought or make your own pumpkin spice.
-I also included individual spices in the recipe card.
+Make sure it’s fresh and not expired for the most flavor!

 When serving the mini pies, I prefer a dollop of whipped cream and sprinkle of cinnamon, but you could also garnish with a pecan.
 If you have extra pie crusts, try adding a crust cut-out on top like I did for my mini apple pies.